AeifeOB/Agency/README.md

 An expanded modelling of an agent's internal state.
 This update adds needs that drive internal goal selection in response to changes in an agent's state.

 ### Update 3 - [Eventful Agent](https://github.com/Manny-coffee-dev/Agency/milestone/4) - v0.4.0
-Expansion of the plan execution engine allowing integration into thrid-party systems when an action in executed.
+Expansion of the plan execution engine allowing integration into third-party systems when an action in executed.

 <br />